 Coronavirus (COVID-19) vaccinations

-In England, the vaccine is being offered in some hospitals and pharmacies, at local centres run by GPs and at larger vaccination centres.
+In England, the COVID-19 vaccine is being offered in some hospitals and pharmacies, at local centres run by GPs and at larger vaccination centres.
+Locally there are also ‘walk-in’ vaccinations clinics during the day, evening and at weekends where no appointment is needed.

 - frontline health and social care workers

-You can read and download a PDF of the updated leaflet produced by Public Health England and the NHS to answer any questions you may have.
+- You can read and download a PDF of the leaflet produced by Public Health England and the NHS for children and young people to answer any questions you may have (opens in a new window)

 Information for people with health conditions